-Not all stress is created equal when it comes to tendering to win or renew business.
+Not all stress is created equal when it comes to writing a tender to win or renew business.
 It’s true that a moderate amount of stress can be beneficial; a great opportunity is exciting, causing a rush of energy and enthusiasm that can be channelled into a winning proposal.
 More often than not, however, tender stress is a direct result of feeling too challenged or overwhelmed.
-It can be detrimental, taking its toll both psychologically and physically.

 These six strategies will help minimise tender stress and increase your likelihood of success: